 50 years of Volumatic

-2022 marks the 50th Anniversary of Volumatic.
+2022 marked the 50th Anniversary of Volumatic.
 From humble beginnings that saw our founder, entrepeneur Frank Pegg, establishing a security business selling retail security solutions such as mirrors, clothing tags and early secure cash deposit units, the company has gone from strength to strength.

 After being acquired by Halma in 1982, and then acquiring cash handling company Omal, Volumatic narrowed down its remit to specialise in cash handling solutions, and over the last 50 years has become the company we know today, being the first to bring an all-encompassing cash handling solution to the market, known today as the CounterCache intelligent (CCi), and also being the first to offer a five year warranty and the first to offer a touch screen money-counting scale, the CountEasy TS.

 A lot has happened over the last 50 years of Volumatic's history.
 In addition to the design, manufacture and launch of our industry-leading cash handling solutions and receiving the prestigious honour of The Queen's Award for Innovation for the CCi in 2011, Volumatic has grown both in size and stature, securing partnerships with the likes of Tesco, The Co-op Food Group, Wilko, Morrisons and Genting Casino in the UK and Target, Burger King, Petco and NBC Universal Studios in the U.S, as well as many more leading names across the globe.
 We work with anyone who handles cash, from huge retailers to independant stores, banks, leisure companies, restaurants, QSRs and petrol forecourts.
 We punch above our weight, priding ourselves on the ethos of being 'big enough to cope and small enough to care', and we offer unrivalled customer service and aftersales support to all our customers.